 (b) the first-mentioned person is a competent and compellable witness in any proceedings taken against that other person in respect of the offence.

-96. Defence: reasonable mistake
+96. Defence: reasonable mistake of fact

 (1) In a prosecution under this Part for an offence against this Act, it is a defence if the accused establishes that the contravention in respect of which the proceeding was instituted was due to reasonable mistake of fact, including a mistake of fact caused by reasonable reliance on information supplied by another person.